neekulp/hello-world/README.md

 # hello-world
 My first repo
 This README.md file has been created to make sure the humans 'get' me.
-This is the README.md file my first repo 'hello-world'
+This is the README.md file for my first repo 'hello-world'